Wish Ko Lang!

 Wish Ko Lang! is a Philippine television public service drama anthology series broadcast by GMA Network.
 Originally hosted by Bernadette Sembrano, it premiered on June 29, 2002 on the network's Saturday afternoon line up.
 The series concluded on February 15, 2020 with a total of 983 episodes.
 The series returned on July 11, 2020.
 Vicky Morales currently serves as the host.

 The series is streaming online on YouTube.
+It is currently in a hiatus.

 Hosts

 Bernadette Sembrano served as a host.